Amazeryogo/surf-exel/README.md

 The non-GUI version was inspired by ed , a simple GNU text editor.

-from V5.3 onwards , we have added GTTS (Google Text To Speech) to allow you to know the version of your surf-exel  and the contents of your text just by hearing it.

 # How fast does it get updated ?

 A new version of surf-exel is released in the time space of 18 hours to 18 days.